 The application handler will ask some questions about how the person is affected by the condition and how it affects their ability to get around.
-The form you will need to complete is the BASRiS form.
-This is the Benefits Assessment under Special Rules in Scotland (BASRiS) form or they will ask for the DS1500 form if you have it.
+The form your GP, consultant or nurse will need to complete is the BASRIS form.
+This is the Benefits Assessment under Special Rules in Scotland (BASRIS) form.
 Alternatively, they can request this from your healthcare provider if you ask them to.

 Once your application is processed, you will automatically qualify for the enhanced rate of the daily living and mobility components.
+Your Adult Disability Payment can be backdated (for up to 26 weeks) to the date the BASRIS form confirmed the condition as being terminal.